Machynlleth: MoMA Wales

 Machynlleth is the home of the Museum of Modern Art (MoMA), Wales.
 It originated in 1986 as Y Tabernacl, a centre of performing arts in an old chapel, a private initiative by former journalist Andrew Lambert.
 In 1994 this was expanded with a new complex of art galleries, a recording studio and a language laboratory.
 Lambert had previously tried to convert the town's old railway station into a hotel and museum, employing international architect Richard Rogers.

 MoMA Wales hosts the annual Machynlleth Festival, as well as its own annual open exhibition of art.

 Environment

 Machynlleth is the home of Ecodyfi, a locally controlled organisation that was set up to foster and support a greener community and economy in the Dyfi Valley.

 The Centre for Alternative Technology is based in a disused quarry three miles from Machynlleth.

 In December 2019 Machynlleth council was the first in Wales to declare a climate emergency.

 Governance

-Machynlleth has a town council, elected from the ward, with fourteen councillors.
+There are two tiers of local government covering Machynlleth: